 Scenarios For The Occurrence Of “the search Key Was Not Found In Any Record” Error

 Here are the few a case in which users mostly encounters “Search Key Was Not Found In Any Record” issue.

 - when you enter a large amount of text in a Memo field that contains an index in Access: “Run-time error ‘3709’ “

-- The search key was not found in any record” error message also found when you compact a database or save design changes in Access
+- The search key was not found in any record” error message also found when you compact Access database or save design changes in Access

 - “The search key was not found in any record” importing excel spreadsheet to Access Database table

 - The same error also found when anyone tries to save record where memo contains more than 2048 characters.

 You may also like:

 Fields You Need To Check Out:

 - Check out is there are .inf files in the contact set folder.
 As the presence of these files indicates that someone has used Access to work with these files and built indexes which now no longer exist. .inf files can be deleted safely, in order to resolve this issue.